polifonia-project/stories/Keith: Music Producer/Keith#1musicConnections.md

 ## Competency questions

-Can we find connections between different artists and music?
+Can we find relations between different artists and music?

 Can we find music which is related (in non-obvious way) to some other music?